rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 Because we are in a cloud IDE hosted environment, the client side config needs to be updated to use the route that is generated application API.
 Run the `fixApiUrl` script in your terminal

-Make sure that you are in your `<USERNAME>-codready` project while running this command.
+Make sure that you are in your `<USERNAME>-codeready` project while running this command.
 Otherwise the terminal will crash and the helper function won't help.
 You can change your project by running `oc project <USERNAME>-codeready`.

 ![fixApiUrl](../images/exercise2/fixApiUrl.png)